tokenika/eoside/docs/intro.md

 *EOSIde* organizes the workflow of development process for EOSIO smart contracts -- if such a process can be seen as composed of the following elements:

+* project standardization,
-* project standardization and bookkeeping,
+* easy access to a project store,
 * referencing documentation and tutorials,
 * automatic availability of standard libraries,
 * dependency management,
-* compilation and build,
+* compilation and building,
 * debugging and testing,
 * deployment.